Front Page story for April 27, 2006

-ATLANTA (ABP) — After a trustee investigation produced a scathing report of numerous examples of poor management, Bob Reccord resigned as president of the North American Mission Board, effective immediately.
+After a trustee investigation produced a scathing report of numerous examples of poor management, Bob Reccord resigned as president of the Southern Baptist Convention's North American Mission Board, effective immediately.

 “I regret that events of recent weeks have created an environment which makes it difficult to lead the organization and to stay on mission,” Reccord, 54, said in a statement April 17.

-Allegations first surfaced in a February expose by the Christian Index newspaper.
-NAMB's trustees, after their own investigation, put Reccord under strict “executive-level controls” March 23, which many observers thought would prompt his resignation.
+Allegations first surfaced in a February article by the Christian Index newspaper.
+The NAMB's trustees, after their own investigation, put Reccord under strict “executive-level controls” March 23, which many observers thought would prompt the resignation of Reccord, a former pastor of First Baptist Church in Norfolk.

 In an Associated Baptist Press article April 13, several unidentified trustees called for Reccord to resign or face a possible ouster at their May 2 meeting.
 Also April 13, Reccord met with several prominent Southern Baptist pastors seeking advice.
 Three days later, he resigned.

 The trustees' investigation faulted the missions leader for poor management, autocratic decision-making, extravagant spending on failed ministry projects, apparent conflicts of interest in no-bid contracts for a friend, and creating a “culture of fear” that prevented staffers from questioning the abuses.
-They also said Reccord spent time and money on events and projects on the periphery of NAMB's mission and was absent so much he couldn't provide consistent, day-to-day oversight “to properly manage the agency,” which directs and coordinates Southern Baptist mission work in the United States and Canada.
+They also said Reccord spent time and money on events and projects on the periphery of the NAMB's mission and was absent so much he couldn't provide consistent, day-to-day oversight “to properly manage the agency.”

 Holcomb said the trustees' investigation and audit found “no evidence that Dr. Reccord had done anything unethical in his role as president,” adding Reccord's “integrity is strong and solid today.”